jugisahunk/c-sharp-katas/README.md

 # c-sharp-katas
-Some classic katas build with NUnit.
+Some classic katas build with NUnit; an adaptation of [Ala Barber's Code Katas](https://github.com/AlanBarber/CodeKatas) repo.

 Build using NUnit test projects.